patrickcortez/patrickcortez/README.md

 learning it.
 It was fun and exciting, because I had to solve problems logically in my code and implement features I want to implement all by my self and how would I implement the said feature, overall it was exilirating.
 Then after C++ it was with Visual Basic with WinForms, then Python,C#, Java, HTML, CSS, JavaScript, MySQL then I moved I learned setting up Linux Servers and setting up any OS in any machine, then got to experience networking alongside it.
+Then over the span of 2 years being a computer engineer, thought me alot, especially linux and hardware.

 I am continuously learning more about technology everyday and its exciting to say the least.